ChingFanSheu/mvsa/MABS10/Exercises_10.md

 Atkins, D.C., Baldwin, S.A., Zheng, C., Gallop, R.J., & Neighbors, C.
 (2013).
-A tutorial on count regression and zero-altered count models for longitudinal substance use data. *Psycholology of Addictive Behavior*.
+A tutorial on count regression and zero-altered count models for longitudinal substance use data. *Psychology of Addictive Behavior*.
 27(1), 166-177.

 Bock, R., & Lieberman, M. (1970).
 Fitting a response model for n